letsandeepio/letsandeepio/README.md

 ## Small fun side-projects

 I love to work on small coding projects from time to time out of curiosity and for pure fun.
-Please check out some of those here:
+If you are feeling adventerous, please take them for a spin.

 * __Rick & Morty App:__ a fun app built-in pure React enabling fans to search through interesting characters that appeared in the famous TV show, of same name.
 [View Live](https://rick-and-morty-app-chi.vercel.app/)| [Github](https://github.com/letsandeepio/rick-and-morty-app)
 * __Year-Progress:__ A simple commandline app for displaying current year progress (inspired by Google Engineer [@filiphracek](https://twitter.com/year_progress?lang=en)) | [Github](https://github.com/letsandeepio/year-progress)